Table of Contents

 What is the rarest chronotype?

 Dolphins are the rarest sleep chronotype, making up only 8-10 % of the population.
-They have a difficult time falling asleep at night and waking up in the morning, making it difficult to stick to a consistent sleep schedule.
+They have a difficult time to get to sleep fast at night and waking up in the morning, making it difficult to stick to a consistent sleep schedule.
 As a result, dolphins often suffer from sleep deprivation and other sleep-related problems.